aus10powell/aus10powell.github.io/_posts/2023-03-01-WiseWordsofOvid.markdown

 * Table of Contents
 {:toc}

+### Problem Definition
+Generally, to reply to a different X tweets with a quote that strikes a neutral tone.
+Depending on humerous/ironc/sarcastic tone if comment is overtly negative.

-## Generating/Extracting Quotes:
+### Generating/Extracting Quotes:
-### Data
+#### Data
 Most of the works are found easily online written in poetic form which is not as straight-forward to parse as regular documents.
 Found a vast improvement in text extraction from Ovid works using 300 dimension vs 200 dimension embeddings.
 This is consistent with many of the recommendation for creating RAGs.

-### Prompts
-### Problem Definition
-Generally, to reply to a different X tweets with a quote that strikes a neutral tone.
-Depending on humerous/ironc/sarcastic tone if comment is overtly negative.

-### Tasks Involved in Problem Definition
+#### Tasks Involved in Problem Definition
-#### Ovid Quote Retrieval Task
+##### Ovid Quote Retrieval Task
 * Quote retreival from different poet works of Ovid for main tweet content.
     * Quote generation using different LLMs
         * The expected challenge of hallucinations arises here particurly when the LLM was not allowed to choose which person it was quoting